bilal-fazlani/commanddotnet/README.md

 ***Model your command line application interface in a class***

 The purpose of this **framework** is to let developers focus on the core logic of command line application and forget about how arguments are **parsed** & **validated**.
-This library also let's you structure your CLI app into a hierarchy of commands and subcommands and **invokes appropriate methods** based on CLI input... just like how respective controller methods are invoked for http requests based on requeset path.
+This library also let's you structure your CLI app into a hierarchy of commands and subcommands and **invokes appropriate methods** in your app based on user input... just like how respective controller methods are invoked for http requests based on requeset path.

 It provides **out of the box CLI help** with full customization options.

 ---